 radare2 commands tend to be not so descriptive.
 If you don't know what a command does, you can append a question mark to the command to get some help.
 If you know what you want to do, but don't know the command that might be able to do what you want to do, you can use this alias to search through all radare commands interactively:

-Over the last few days, I’ve played around with r2wars, a competion typically between two programs that try to survive as much time as possible in a shared memory space.
+Over the last few days, I’ve played around with r2wars, a competition typically between two programs that try to survive as much time as possible in a shared memory space.
 A python implementation of r2wars can be found on github as well as a C# implementation.

 There exist similar forms of games such as Core Wars, but what makes r2wars different is that the bots can be built in any architecture supported by ESIL Evaluable Strings Intermediate Language, more than 2 programs can run at the same time and cyclic execution cost matters for the turns.